Welcome to CaptnMike’s World!

 CHARTS A chart is a map that shows a view of the ocean, lake, river or harbor and the shores associated with them.
 The chart includes information on water depth (depth can be in feet, meters or fathoms), overhead clearances, … Continue reading →

-A two sided quick reference card for navigators with common abbreviations, Speed / Distance / Time Formulas, Correcting and Uncorrecting a Compass (TVMDC), Common navigation Drafting Symbols and Their Usage, and Nautical Conversion Factors Can’t quite remember TVMDC and if … Continue reading →
+A two sided quick reference card for navigators with common abbreviations, Speed / Distance / Time Formulas, Correcting and Uncorrecting a Compass (TVMDC), Common navigation Drafting Symbols and Their Usage, and Nautical Conversion Factors The printing files have been updated … Continue reading →